-In year six of pharmacy school, you’ll engage in nine rotations – each lasting approximately one month - that give you a chance to practice pharmacy in a variety of settings.
+In year six of pharmacy school, you’ll engage in nine rotations – each lasting approximately one month – that give you a chance to practice pharmacy in a variety of settings.
 You may complete a rotation that you absolutely love, and discover a new area of pharmacy.
 You may be interested in continuing to learn as a pharmacy resident – you can enter the “match” process.
-Compared to a 69 percent national average, in 2017, ONU students matched at a rate of 81 percent.
-In the first-round Post Graduate Year 1 (PGY1) residency training, ONU was seventh in the nation in total number of graduates matched.
-Matched locations include the Cleveland Clinic, Johns Hopkins Hospital, Ohio State University Medical Center, University of Michigan Health System and University of North Carolina Hospitals.
+In 2018, ONU students matched at a rate of 75 percent.
+In the first-round Post Graduate Year 1 (PGY1) residency training, ONU was thirteenth in the nation in total number of graduates matched.
+Matched locations include the Cleveland Clinic, The Johns Hopkins Hospital, Nationwide Children’s Hospital, Children’s Healthcare of Atlanta and the University of Wisconsin–Madison.

 BECOME PART OF A POWERFUL NETWORK

 When you come to ONU, you become part of a powerful and close-knit network of ONU pharmacists.
 In your third year of pharmacy school, for example, you will take center stage at the annual Professional Commitment Ceremony, where you’ll be paired with an established pharmacist mentor and presented with your very own pharmacist’s white coat.
 During the ceremony, you’ll get the chance to share your journey and career aspirations with a successful pharmacist who truly cares.
 Many of the student/mentor relationships continue long after you graduation.
 And, wherever your career takes you, you’re sure to encounter an ONU pharmacist who has your back.

 Ohio Northern is a recognized brand in the profession of pharmacy, synonymous with quality and professionalism.
 ONU professors will challenge you academically and professionally.
 They will invest in your success, and this personal attention will make all the difference.